wmsbill/proposal-catch-guards/README.md

 - **Developer ergonomics**:

-  Today, developers have to catch all Errors, add a `if` or `switch` statement and rethrow even when they want to catch one particular type of error:
+  Today, developers have to catch all Errors, add an `if` or `switch` statement and rethrow even when they want to catch one particular type of error:

   ```javascript